 - Control the transition from undeveloped to developed land.

-- Foster growth in areas best suited to development while providing economic return to the owners of land restricted from development.
+- Foster growth in areas best suited to development while providing an economic return to the owners of land restricted from development.

 The ordinance also contains 11 principles governing transferable development rights.